Neural Network Quantization for Microcontrollers: A Comprehensive Survey of Methods, Platforms, and Applications: Introduction

 To meet the stringent resource constraints of these devices, model compression techniques have become essential for enabling DNN inference on such platforms.
 These methods aim to reduce parameter size, computational complexity, and memory consumption, thereby making neural networks deployable on MCUs.
 However, compression often introduces trade-offs, potentially degrading model performance, and thus finding the right balance between efficiency and accuracy remains a key challenge.
 Various strategies, including network pruning \cite{han2016deep}, low-rank decomposition \cite{phan2020stable}, lightweight network design, neural architecture search (NAS) \cite{ren2021comprehensive}, and knowledge distillation \cite{gou2021knowledge}, have been explored.
 One such method, which is the focus of this survey, is network quantization, where network architectures are preserved whilst the numerical representations of the parameters are replaced with low-memory alternatives.

 Quantization leverages inherent redundancy within neural networks, enabling models to retain high accuracy despite reduced precision \cite{zhou2023towards}.
-Consequently, it has emerged as a key enabler of TinyML, aligning naturally with integer arithmetic units available on MCUs and facilitating efficient inference acceleration widely adopted in industry.
-This survey comprehensively reviews state-of-the-art quantization techniques specifically targeting the deployment of efficient deep neural networks on MCUs.
-We uniquely bridge advancements across quantization methodologies, hardware architectures, and software frameworks, providing a holistic guide for researchers and practitioners.
+Consequently, it has emerged as a key enabler of TinyML, and facilitating efficient inference acceleration widely adopted in industry.
+At scale, these efficiency gains translate into lower energy consumption and potentially reduced operational carbon footprint at the system level.
+This survey reviews state-of-the-art quantization techniques for efficient DNN deployment on MCUs, bridging quantization methods, hardware architectures, and software frameworks, providing a holistic guide for researchers and practitioners.